Separable state

-In quantum mechanics, separable states are quantum states belonging to a composite space that can be factored into individual states belonging to separate subspaces.
+In quantum mechanics, separable states are multipartite quantum states that can be written as a convex combination of product states.
+Product states are multipartite quantum states that can be written as a tensor product of states in each space.
+The physical intuition behind these definitions is that product states have no correlation between the different degrees of freedom, while separable states might have correlations, but all such correlations can be explained as due to a classical random variable, as opposed to being due to entanglement.

+In the special case of pure states the definition simplifies: a pure state is separable if and only if it is a product state.

 A state is said to be entangled if it is not separable.
 In general, determining if a state is separable is not straightforward and the problem is classed as NP-hard.

 Separability of bipartite systems

 Consider first composite states with two degrees of freedom, referred to as bipartite states.
 By a postulate of quantum mechanics these can be described as vectors in the tensor product space $H_1\otimes H_2$.
 In this discussion we will focus on the case of the Hilbert spaces $H_1$ and $H_2$ being finite-dimensional.